SyedIbrahimHamza/Login-System/README.md

 This means a username cannot be registered more than once.

+Login Verification

+The login system checks two conditions:

+The username exists in the users dictionary.
+The password matches the password stored for that username.

+This is done with:

+if username in users and users[username] == password:
+    print("Login successful!")
+else:
+    print("Invalid username or password.")

+For example, if the dictionary contains:

+users = {
+    'Ali': '12345'
+}

+Entering:

+Username: Ali
+Password: 12345

+will result in:

+Login successful!

+But entering the wrong password:

+Username: Ali
+Password: 99999

+will result in:

+Invalid username or password.

 Python Concepts Used

 This project practices the following Python concepts: